je-nunez/find_an_auction/README.md

 [Updating the Finding Kit for Enhaced Search client-side JAR](#updating-the-finding-kit-for-enhaced-search-client-side-jar) below in this page.

-Since the command-line options depends on the version of the eBay SDK you have, then some options may be missing (e.g., older versions did not support or expose `--authorized_seller_only value`), and this program only reflects all those underlying item filters and
+Since the command-line options depend on the version of the eBay SDK you have, then some options may be missing (e.g., older versions did not support or expose `--authorized_seller_only value`), and this program only reflects all those underlying item filters and